shanel/cryptonymo.us/README.markdown

 ## license

-The following directories and their contents are copyrighted by me, Jan Berkel, unless otherwise mentioned.
+The following directories and their contents are copyrighted by me, Shane Liebling, unless otherwise mentioned.
 You may not reuse anything in them without my permission:

   * _posts/
   * images/